Our Mission

 The first act of doing is noticing.

 When you live, work and play in Byron every day—you see things.
-People of Byron are the ears + eyes of this town.
+People in the 2481 postcode are the ears + eyes of this magical place.
 (Current population 7500)

 A collage of six images: a sunset with graffiti and palm trees, a lighthouse on a coast at sunset, a dense forest with twisting trees, a graffiti alleyway, a crowd at an outdoor event, and a clothing display with a T-shirt, in Byron Bay.